1nVitr0/plugin-vscode-daily-timelog/README.md

 ## Intellisense

-You can use intelliSense to rfind out more, but the basic file structure is:
+You can use intelliSense to find out more, but the basic file structure is:

 ```yaml
 date: 2021-02-03